gooseworx-archives/gooseworx-archives.github.io/README.md

 ½ Bluesky - All videos are currently placeholders

-❌ YouTube - Incomplete
+❌ YouTube - Incomplete (Not Started)

-？ Reddit - Unknown if possible
+？ Reddit - Unknown if possible (Not Started)